jacymarmaduke/python_instacart/README.md

 # python_instacart

 ## About
-This repository contains analysis of Instacart customers'grocery shopping habits.
+This repository contains analysis of Instacart customers' grocery shopping habits.
 The contents include the Python scripts I wrote to analyze the data, visualizations I created in Python and my final report with hand-crafted customer profiles and recommendations.

 ## Objective
 The goal of this project was to analyze order data and customer demographics to produce insights about Instacart shopping habits and suggest new ways to segment customers through profiling.